fastforwardlabs/active-learning-cml/README.md

 high dimensional representation down to 2D.

 ## Structure
 ```
 .
 ├── activelearning        # active learning scripts
 ├── apps                  # Dash application
 ├── assets                # Dash related stylesheets
-├── cml                   # contains scripts that facilitate the project launch on CML.
+├── cml                   # contains scripts that facilitate the project launch on CML
 ├── data                  # contains MNIST data.
 ├── docs                  # images/ snapshots for README
-├── experiments           # Contains a script that demonstrate the use of active learning functions
+├── experiments           # contains a script that demonstrates the use of AL functions
 ```

-The `assets`, `data`, `docs`, and `experiments` directories are unimportant and can be ignored.
+The `assets`, `data`, and `docs` directories are unimportant and can be ignored.

 ### `activelearning`
 ```
 activelearning
-├── data.py
+├── data.py               # loads train and validation data
-├── dataset.py
+├── dataset.py            # MNIST dataset handler
-├── model.py
+├── model.py              # Neural network architecture
-├── sample.py
+├── sample.py             # defines random, entropy and entropy dropout selection strategies
-└── train.py
+└── train.py              # helper functions for model training, generating embeddings and predictions, computing metrics, checkpointing, saving results in text file and so on
 ```
-- `data.py` loads train and validation data
-- `dataset.py` MNIST dataset handler
-- `model.py` Neural network architecture
-- `sample.py` defines random, entropy and entropy dropout selection strategies
-- `train.py` helper functions for model training, generating embeddings and predictions, computing metrics, checkpointing, saving results in text file and so on

 ### `apps`
 ```